raylutz/daffodil/README.md

 Pydf is not as performant as Pandas or numpy for numerical operations such as sums, max, min, stdev, etc. when the data is uniform across columns or the entire array.
-However, converting to Pandas dataframe is extremely slow, taking about 350x longer than conversions to Pydf directly.
+However, converting to Pandas dataframe is extremely slow, taking about 350x longer than conversions to Pydf.

-Pandas df can be more performant if data is fixed but then manipulated by column at least 30x, otherwise pydf will be faster.
+Pandas df can be more performant if data is fixed but then manipulated by column at least ~30x, otherwise pydf will be faster.
 Unlike pandas df, pydf supports fast appends, extends and concats of rows and columns without producing an entire new pandas dataframe object.

-It can also arbitrarily mutate data within the array, insert rows, columns, and apply spreadsheet functionality without creating many immutable copies of the entire dataframe, which is required for Pandas and numpy.
+Appending rows in Pandas is slow because Pandas DataFrames are designed to be column-oriented, meaning that operations involving columns are more efficient than operations involving rows.
+Each column is stored as a separate NumPy array, and appending a row involves creating a new array for each column with the added row.
+This process can lead to significant overhead, especially when dealing with large DataFrames.

 Pydf can work well with Pandas and Numpy when number crunching and array-based operations are needed.
+Use Pydf to build the array incrementally using row-based operations, then read the data by Numpy or Pandas if the data is not uniform enough.
+Using Numpy for data crunching is preferred because getting the data into Numpy is much faster.

 Pydf is pure python and can be run with no other packages installed.
 If Pandas is not used, start up time is improved dramatically.
 This can be very important in cloud-based parallel processing where every millsecond